mnit-rtmc/iris/docs/lcs.md

 Each state must be assigned to a separate [IO pin] on a [controller].
 The pin specifies a digital output to activate that state.

-For DMS type signs using [NTCIP], the pin is not relevant; any number 3+ will work.
+For DMS type signs using NTCIP, the pin is not relevant; any number 3+ will work.
 Instead, [message pattern] is used to specify the [MULTI] for the indication.  _Message number_ (2-65535) can be used to speed up activation, by caching the message in the controller's message table.